yanfenglee/ti/README.md

 ## features

+* use *expect* to ensure the response as expect
 * use *ctx* dict to store variables and response values
-* use jsonpath to reference the variable in testcase
+* use jsonpath to reference the variable from ctx or response
+* can restore response value in *ctx* with another name
 * only one single python file, can integrate into your project very convinient

 ## install dependencies